Boris Johnson pushes through suspension of British parliament

 “‘Taking back control’ has never looked so sinister,” he tweeted.
 “As a fellow parliamentarian, my solidarity with those fighting for their voices to be heard.”

-The move by Mr Johnson to suspend parliament was strongly criticised by the Commons speaker, John Bercow, who described the plan as a “constitutional outrage” and said it was “blindingly obvious that the purpose of prorogation now would be to stop parliament debating Brexit”.
+The move to suspend parliament was strongly criticised by the Commons speaker, John Bercow, who described the plan as a “constitutional outrage” and said it was “blindingly obvious that the purpose of prorogation now would be to stop parliament debating Brexit”.

 Mr Bercow, who traditionally remains neutral in political matters, said he had had no contact from Downing Street over the decision.
 “Shutting down parliament would be an offence against the democratic process and the rights of parliamentarians as the people’s elected representatives.”